carpentries/instructor-training/_episodes/02-practice-learning.md

     Its main purpose is to provide guidance to the instructor and the learner about what to focus on.
     Learners don't "pass" or "fail" formative assessments.
     For example,
-    a music teacher might ask a student to play a scale very slowly in order to see whether she is breathing correctly, and if she is not,
+    a music teacher might ask a learner to play a scale very slowly in order to see whether they are breathing correctly, and if not,
-    what she should change.
+    what they should change.
 *   In contrast, *summative assessment* is used to judge whether a learner has reached an acceptable level of competence.
     Learners either "pass" or "fail" a summative assessment.